NLnetLabs/routinator/doc/manual/source/output-formats.rst

     slurm
           The list is formatted as locally added assertions of a :doc:`local exceptions<local-exceptions>` file defined by :RFC:`8416` (also
-          known as SLURM).
+          known as SLURM version 1).
 The produced file will have empty validation output filters.
+This version does not support ASPA.

           .. code-block:: json